By Chani Osthoff, Assistant Editor, Rat Race Rebellion

 - Accounting Made Simple by Mike Piper, CPA – Book (Kindle or paperback).
 This was written to give a basic understanding of accounting and does that very well.

-- Introduction to Finance, Accounting, and Model Evaluation – Udemy course (4.5 stars and 6,561 ratings).
+- Introduction to Finance, Accounting, and Model Evaluation – Udemy course (4.5 stars out of 5).
 Written by an MBA professor and Ivy Grad, this course will give you an in-depth understanding of business finance.

-- Bookkeeping Basics – Udemy course (4.5 stars out of 628 ratings).
+- Bookkeeping Basics – Udemy course (4.5 stars).
 This covers all the essentials of good bookkeeping.

 Written communication skills are crucial if you plan on working from home.
 Since most of your contact with your employer (and customers, where applicable) will be through text, having proper etiquette and grammar is a real game-changer.
 If you find yourself anxious about the English tests that are quickly becoming commonplace in online applications, we recommend:

-- Business Writing Skills: The Basics of Written Communication – Udemy course (4.4 stars and 143 ratings).
+- Business Writing Skills: The Basics of Written Communication – Udemy course (4.4 stars).
 This will walk you through writing clear, concise correspondence.

-- Communication Skills for Professionals – Udemy course (4.5 stars and 37 ratings).
+- Communication Skills for Professionals – Udemy course (4.5 stars).
 This is an “extremely practical and direct” course on professional communication.